PNG quake toll rises above 100 as PM warns of long recovery

 O'Neill said while there was no evidence that energy developments in the Southern Highlands and Hela provinces had anything to do with the quake, he had asked the Australian government to conduct an independent review.

-He told the Post-Courier that he went to the Hela capital of Tari on Wednesday and "they wanted an independent review and report on what is happening".
+He told the Post-Courier that he went to Hela's capital Tari on Wednesday and "they wanted an independent review and report on what is happening".

+Canberra said in a statement to AFP that Geoscience Australia -- the government agency that monitors and analyses earthquakes -- would look into the causes of the tremor.

+"The Australian government, through Geoscience Australia, has agreed to the PNG government's request to provide advice on the scientific basis of the earthquake and seismic activity in the region," a foreign affairs spokeswoman said.

 ExxonMobil said Monday it expected its project to be offline for up to eight weeks to repair the quake-hit facilities.